Intercultural

 Contextual theological application

-Producing research and facilitating reflection that connects theological tradition to the concrete institutional and cultural challenges your organization faces.
+Producing research and facilitating reflection that connects theological tradition to the concrete institutional and cultural challenges communities face.

 Facilitation of dialogue across cultural boundaries